quicktheories/QuickTheories/README.md

 Seed was 11540446915993
 ```
-Fortunately, we can conjoin a method, withStringFormat, to our QuickTheory that allows us to specify how we would like the output to look for the falsifying objects.
+Fortunately, we can conjoin a method, describedAs, to our QuickTheory that allows us to specify how we would like the output to look for the falsifying objects.

 ```java
   @Test